 Irika (VIII) was awarded Toppers Trophy & was selected for National Level in Junior Category & Amarjot (IX) got Gold Medal in senior category in Avantika Inter School solo dance competition.
 Avantika award was awared to our worth Principal Mr.Piyush Punj

-Vivekanand Chattr Utthan Manch organized a Blood Donation Camp in collaboration with PGI, Chandigarh in which about a 300 volunteers came forward for the noble cause of blood donation and a free Eye Camp.
+Vivekanand Chattr Utthan Manch organized a Blood Donation Camp in collaboration with PGI, Chandigarh in which about a 140 people came forward to donate their precious drops of blood.
+520 people promised to pledge their eyes after their death, to gift a new life to not so lucky souls.

 |Original Name||Narendranath Dutta|